NREL/HPC/languages/python/openai_rllib/README.md

 ```
 or
 ```
-ssh <username>@el1.hpc.nrel.gov
+ssh <username>@eagle.hpc.nrel.gov
 ```

 ## 2<sup>nd</sup> step: Set up Anaconda environment

 Use the `env_example.yml` file to create the new Anaconda environment.
-You can do it to a directory of your choosing.
+You can install the environment to the directory of your choosing.
 There are three main directories on Eagle where you can install the new environment, namely `/home`, `/scratch`, and `/projects`.
 Depending on your needs, you have to choose one of these three.
 For more information regarding installing your new environment and the different Eagle directories, please see [here](https://nrel.github.io/HPC/languages/python/NREL_python.html) and [here](https://nrel.github.io/HPC/languages/python/conda.html).

 For example: